varsha13152/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `InnSync` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Add a person**
+**Use case: UC01 - Add a visitor**

 **MSS**

-1. User requests to add a person with specified details.
+1. Airbnb Host requests to add a visitor with specified details.
 2. InnSync validates the input.
-3. InnSync adds the person.
+3. InnSync adds the visitor.
 4. InnSync shows a success message.

-    Use case ends.
+  * Use case ends.

 **Extensions**

 * 2a.
 The input format is invalid.

     * 2a1.
-InnSync shows an error message and informs the user of the proper format.
+InnSync shows an error message and informs the Airbnb Host of the proper format.

     * Use case resumes at step 1.

 * 2b.
-The person already exists in InnSync.
+The visitor already exists in InnSync.

     * 2b1.
-InnSync shows an error message and informs the user that the person already exists.
+InnSync shows an error message and informs the Airbnb Host that the visitor already exists.

     * Use case resumes at step 1.

+* Guarantees: The contact is successfully created and stored in the system if the input data is valid.
+Duplicate contacts will not be created.

 **Use case: UC02 - Delete a person**

 **MSS**

-1. User requests to delete a specific person.
+1. User requests to delete a specific visitor.
-2. InnSync deletes the person.
+2. InnSync deletes the visitor.
-3. InnSync shows a success message.
+3. InnSync displays a message for successful deletion of a visitor's contact.

     Use case ends.